Kirkland/NE 85th station

 Future bus rapid transit station in Kirkland, Washington, U.S.

-Northeast 85th Street is a future bus rapid transit station in Kirkland, Washington, United States.
+Kirkland/NE 85th station is a future bus rapid transit (BRT) station in Kirkland, Washington, United States.
 The station will be located at the intersection of Interstate 405 and Northeast 85th Street near the city center.
 It will be served by the Stride S2 Line, operated by Sound Transit.

 Design and cost

 The station's construction entails the complete replacement of a cloverleaf interchange with a three-level interchange with separate ramps for buses.
+The lower level of the interchange, for local non-transit vehicles, has a roughly figure-8 aspect which has been called "peanut shaped".

 Projected costs of the NE 85th Street station are estimated at up to a third of a billion dollars, making it one of the most expensive BRT projects planned by Sound Transit.
 The city's existing transit center is located about a mile away and at about 200 feet lower in elevation.
 A proposal to connect the two stations with a funicular climbing Rose Hill, the first aerial tramway in the Seattle area, was proposed in the late 2010s.